Cyber Threat Intelligence (CTI)

 Threat intelligence allows you to protect yourself and your company better and more efficiently against current threats.

 We advise you on the selection of suitable solutions for obtaining threat intelligence as well as on the selection of a suitable threat community and the exchange of information.
-We support you in the implementation and integration of your threat intelligence systems.
+We support you in the implementation and integration of your threat intelligence systems and the integration of automated processes such as CSAF and VEX.
 If necessary, we support you in setting up your own security operations center (SOC).